Lex Luger: Allied Powers (1995)

 In the beginning of 1995, Luger took part in Royal Rumble 1995 main event.
 He eliminated Mabel, Bob Backlund, Mantaur, and Henry Godwinn and became one of the final four remaining participants in the contest.
 However, he was pushed out of the ring by Shawn Michaels from behind while attacking Crush.

 Luger then formed a tag team with British Bulldog dubbed the Allied Powers.
 They made their pay-per-view debut as a tag team at WrestleMania XI, defeating the Blu Brothers.
 They defeated jobbers on Raw and, after a victory over Men on a Mission (King Mabel and Sir Mo) in June 1995, earned a shot at the WWF Tag Team Championship against Owen Hart and Yokozuna at In Your House 2: The Lumberjacks, but failed to win the titles.
+In August 1995 the started to decline.
+They lost a match to Men on a Mission on August 11.
+The following night, on a Madison Square Garden house show, Smith grabbed the mic and asked fans to tone down their "U.S.A." chant out of consideration to him, but they refused and kept on doing the chant.
+Smith deserted Luger by walking away during the scheduled match against the Blu Brothers.[3]
+Smith also walked out on Luger during several matches against Owen Hart and Yokozuna.
+Originally, there was going to be a feud with Luger vs Smith in a series of Flag Matches.

 Shortly after SummerSlam, Luger, whose contract had expired, left the WWF without letting McMahon know beforehand.
 Luger's last official WWF match was on September 3 in Saint John, New Brunswick, at a house show teaming with Shawn Michaels defeating Owen Hart and Yokozuna by disqualification.